Kerbas-ad-astra/WildBlueTools/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+1.3.0
+- Updated to KSP 1.1.3
+- Introduced IOpsView to enable command and control of parts from the Operations Manager.
+- Refactored the WBIMultiConverter to use a template selector similar to the WBIConvertibleStorage.
+- WBIConvertibleStorage/WBIMulticonverter will show you all the templates that a part can use, but templates that you haven't researched yet will be grayed out.

 1.2.9
 - Removed Dirt from the USI LifeSupport template.
 - Added icons for USI-LS templates.